contentstack/contentstack-postman-collections/README.md

 Contentstack Postman collection covers all the Content Delivery,  and Content Management, and GraphQL Content Delivery API endpoints for Contentstack.

-Click on the respective **Run in Postman** button to automatically import the collection into your Postman app.
-Or, you can download the JSON file of the respective Postman Collection and import the file in Postman.
+Click on the respective **Run in Postman** button to automatically import the collection along with the respective environment file into your Postman app.
+(Or, you can download the JSON file of the respective Postman Collection and import the file in Postman.)

 **CDA Postman Collection**